 For more information on these programs, see the Reduced Tuition Programs page.

 Graduate School Recruitment

-The Graduate School offers two one-time recruitment awards designed to bring talented graduate students to our programs in the coming academic year.
+The Graduate School offers a one-time recruitment award designed to bring talented graduate students to our programs in the coming academic year.
 These awards are offered to exceptional students in their first semester of graduate study at Michigan Tech upon nomination by their academic program.

 - The Graduate School Academic Excellence Award (GAEA) , a recent collaboration between the Graduate School and the Financial Aid office, motivates our top Michigan Tech undergraduate students to pursue an accelerated master’s degree.